kstenerud/concise-encoding/cte-specification.md

 Version Specifier
 -----------------

-A CTE document begins with a version specifier, which is composed of the character `c` (0x63), followed by a version number.
+A CTE document begins with a version specifier, which is composed of the character `c` (u+0063), followed immediately by an unsigned integer version number.
 There must be no whitespace between the `c` and the version number.

 The version specifier and the top-level object (if present) must be separated by whitespace.